Over 20 million of the 50 million rental units in the U.S. are owned by mom-and-pop landlords, also known as individual investor landlords.

 Affordability issues persisted beyond the pandemic as inflation pushed the cost of almost everything up for consumers across the country.
-The average national rent-to-income ratio is now 30% and it hasn't been that high for more than 20 years, according to the latest data from Moody's Analytics.
+The average national rent-to-income ratio now at 30% and it hasn't been that high for more than 20 years, according to the latest data from Moody's Analytics.
+As defined by the federal government, that rent-to-income threshold classifies the average American renter as "rent-burdened".
 For comparison, the average rent-to-income ratio in 1999 — the year Moody's started tracking this metric — was 22.5%.

-“The rent-to-income ratio continued to climb up because income growth was not able to catch up with the rent growth,” Lu Chen, a senior economist at Moody’s Analytics, told the New York Times.
+“The rent-to-income ratio continued to climb up because income growth was not able to catch up with the rent growth,” Lu Chen, a senior economist at Moody’s Analytics, told the New York Times earlier this year.

 The eviction ban helped prevent more than 1.5 million households from becoming homeless, but that ruling, along with Biden’s newly proposed renter protections, are “at the expense of landlords,” according to the American Apartment Owners Association (AAOA).

-By December 2022, 15% of U.S. renter households were behind on their rent, amassing an estimated $12 billion total rent debt, according to the National Equity Atlas, putting immense financial strain on individual investor landlords.
+More than 5 million U.S. renter households are behind on their rent and they owe an average $2,000 in arrears.
+All told, they owe an estimated $11 billion in total rent debt, according to the National Equity Atlas, putting immense financial strain on individual investor landlords.

 AAOA director Alexandra Alvarado said it’s “very frustrating” how mom-and-pop landlords are ignored by lawmakers.